Spring Vegetable Couscous

 - 1 (10-ounce) package frozen peas, thawed

 - 1 1/4 teaspoons salt

 - 1 (10-ounce) package couscous

-- In a large skillet, melt butter over medium heat.
-Add zucchini, carrot, bell pepper, and onion, and saute for 5 minutes, or until crisp-tender.
+- In a large skillet over medium heat, melt butter.
+Add zucchini, carrot, bell pepper, and onion; sauté 5 minutes or until crisp-tender.

 - Add peas, water, salt, and black pepper; bring to a boil.
 Remove from heat and add couscous; mix well.
-Cover and allow to sit for 5 minutes, or until liquid is absorbed.
-Fluff lightly with a fork, and serve.
+Cover and allow to sit 5 minutes or until liquid is absorbed.
+Fluff lightly with a fork and serve.

 Nutritional InformationShow More

 - Trans Fat 0.3g 0 %

 - Sodium 622mg 26 %